feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 basis and test datasets, and then determines the proportion (percentage) of observations within each interval.

-Finally, the PSI is determined as indicated in the previous paragraph for each indicated feature.
+Finally, the PSI is determined as indicated in the previous paragraph for each feature.
 With the PSI value per feature, :class:`DropHighPSIFeatures()` can now select the features that are unstable and drop them, based on a threshold.